akarve/bip-keychain/pre-bips/steganographic-seeds.md

-# Steganographic mnemonics for attack-resistant private keys
+# Steganographic seed mnemonics for usability and attack-resistance

 > "Anyone who considers arithmetical methods of producing random digits is,
 > of course, in a state of sin." —John Von Neumann

 # Abstract

-Bitcoin wallets face scrutiny from attackers ranging from casual thieves to nation states.
-With little to no implementation changes, we broader and stronger mnemonic possibilities from PBKDF2(), widely present in all BIP-39-compatible wallets.
+Bitcoin wallets face scrutiny from attackers ranging from casual thieves to state actors.
+With little to no implementation changes, we unlock greater mnemonic possibilities from PBKDF2(), widely used by all BIP-39-compatible wallets.
-Users of this BIP can use playing cards, chess boards, paper napkins, or virtually any easy-to-repudiate physical object to derive and store seeds with greater portability, greater entropy, and greater steganography.
+Users of this BIP can generate and store seeds with easy-to-repudiate physical objects including playing cards, chess boards, and paper napkins.
+As a result seed mnemonics enjoy greater portability, entropy, and steganography.

 # Motivation